 When Does the Season Begin?

-For new athletes and those planning to compete with the Competition Team who have not done so before, our season typically begins with a "Tryout Day" held the second weekend in December.
+For new athletes and those planning to compete with the Competition Team who have not done so before, our season typically begins with a "Tryout Day."
+This year, tryouts will be held on December 26, 2017 at 1:00 p.m.
 Coaches will ski or ride with athletes on various trails and over varied terrain in order to (1) ensure each new member has the minimally necessary skill set to assure a safe, enjoyable and productive season, and (2) assign returning members to the appropriate groups and coaches to begin the season.
-For the 2016-2017 season, we expect (weather permitting) that Tryout Day will take place on Saturday, December 17, 2016.
-All members, returning and new, must meet in the Main Lodge at Wisp at 8:45 a.m.

 What is the Training Schedule?